Kuldeep Yadav: International career

 On 6 January 2019, in the fourth Test against Australia at the SCG and in Yadav's first Test match on Australian soil, he took his second five-wicket haul (5/99) in Tests, in Australia's first innings.

 On 11 February 2019, Yadav moved to second position in the T20I Bowlers Rankings.
 In April 2019, he was named in India's squad for the 2019 Cricket World Cup.
 On 30 June 2019, in the match against England, Kuldeep played in his 50th ODI.
 On 18 December 2019, against West Indies he became the first bowler for India to take two hat-tricks in ODIs.

 Yadav was included in India's ODI squad for the 2023 tour of the Caribbean.
 He had a good series coming after poor form following the 2019 World Cup.
 He picked seven wickets at 8.71, and was retained in the squad for the Asia Cup that year.
 In India's first match, against Pakistan, Yadav returned figures of 5/25, becoming the fifth bowler for his country to claim a five-wicket haul against Pakistan, and helped his team win by 228 runs.
 In the following match against Sri Lanka, he delivered another match-winning performance, claiming 4/43, and in the process, became the quickest Indian spinner to reach 150 ODI wickets in terms of matches played (88), going past Anil Kumble.
 He finished with nine wickets; India won the tournament, and Yadav was named player of the tournament.

-In 2023 Cricket World Cup, Kuldeep Yadav was on the money from the first match against Australia, picking up 2 wickets for just 42 runs.
+In 2023 Cricket World Cup, Yadav was on the money from the first match against Australia, picking up 2 wickets for just 42 runs.
 He bowled even better against Pakistan, taking 2 wickets for 35 runs.
 He enjoyed less success against Bangladesh, getting just 1 wicket for 47 runs.
-A tame bowling spell against New Zealand cast doubts over Kuldeep's ability to counter aggression from the batters.
+A tame bowling spell against New Zealand cast doubts over Yadav's ability to counter aggression from the batters.
 However, he answered his critics with a splendid bowling spell against England, getting 2 for 24.

-On 7 March 2024, Kuldeep achieved a test 5 wicket haul against England in Dharmasala, his second.
+On 7 March 2024, Yadav achieved a test 5 wicket haul against England in Dharmasala, his second.
 In May 2024, he was named in India's squad for the 2024 ICC Men's T20 World Cup tournament.
+In 2025, Yadav had a historic and highly successful campaign in the 2025 Asia Cup, where he took 17 wickets from just 7 matches at a staggering average of 9.29 runs per wicket and an economy of just 6.28.
+He finished as the highest wicket-taker of the tournament and was named the Most Valuable Player.